EpykLab/scythe/docs/README.md

 # Scythe Framework Documentation

-Welcome to the comprehensive documentation for Scythe, an extensible framework for emulating attacker TTPs (Tactics, Techniques, and Procedures) using browser automation.
+Welcome to the comprehensive documentation for Scythe, an extensible framework for adverse conditions testing using browser automation and distributed orchestration.

+## 🎯 What is Scythe?

+Scythe is a powerful Python-based framework designed for testing applications under challenging conditions.
+Whether you're conducting security assessments, load testing, functional validation, or simulating real-world stress scenarios, Scythe provides the tools to comprehensively evaluate how your systems perform when faced with adverse conditions.

+**Core Capabilities:**
+- **Security Testing**: Emulate attack patterns and validate security controls
+- **Load Testing**: Stress test with thousands of concurrent users
+- **Workflow Testing**: Complex multi-step user journey validation
+- **Distributed Testing**: Execute tests across multiple geographic locations
+- **Scale Testing**: From single tests to massive distributed test suites

 ## 📚 Documentation Index